With Only One Life, Live it Right

 Here's the main problem with these [excuse the term] symptoms: if I feel bad, feel tired, don't feel like working out, then I don't do anything.
 When I don't do anything, I feel worse.
 It's a cycle, and a very bad one if I don't break out of it.
 So back to the question I posed earlier: how do I fix it?

-Exercising is honestly the best remedy for everything almost anything you can think of [if you're realistic].
+Exercising is honestly the best remedy foreverything almost anything you can think of [if you're realistic].
 I am not a health professional, but from personal experience, I can attest to the fact that exercising during the day gives you a better night's sleep, a healthier appetite, a better view of yourself, a more balanced emotional state, and a more positive outlook on life.
 So why have I not exercised 'lately'?
 Refer to symptom #2.
 So working out is the answer (for me anyway) and yet one of the problems is that I don't want to.
 How do you make yourself motivate yourself to work out?

-1. Use a little fitness inspiration.
+- Use a little fitness inspiration.
 I've cautioned against overusing Pinterest and other sources of "fitspo" but a little isn't so bad.

-2. Buy put on workout gear.
+Buyput on workout gear.
 I strike through 'buy' because while discussing this topic with my sister, she made the valid point that she certainly wouldn't buy workout clothes that she doesn't feel like wearing.
-Put them on and get to it, as she would say.
+Put them on and get to it, as she would say.- Set goals/deadlines and use a reward system.
+You should work out for the ultimate goal of being healthy, but at the same time, treating yourself to something special after a rigorous workout session isn't a terrible idea.

-4. Get outside.
+- Get outside.
 Toss around a baseball, jump rope, chase some birds, just do something to get your heart pumping and your sebaceous glands secreting!

-5. Do a little soul searching.
+- Do a little soul searching.
 Figure out what started your slump and try to work through it or get past it.
 Sometimes it just takes a little time to heal your wounds, whatever they may be.
 But in the meantime, try to stay healthy.

 I'll definitely be using some of these techniques.
 It's good to also use your support system as well [my sister in times like these bears the majority of my complaints and insecurities, and she does it mostly like a champ].
 Sending love from the hole I'm climbing out of!
 Hope everyone is having a wonderful Memorial Day and enjoying the ever-approaching summer.